 Pinning Your Own Stuff

 Do not just pin every landscape orientated image from your blog posts.
 It looks rubbish and, again, will be ignored.
 But DO try to get a variety of images from each post onto Pinterest.
 Just make them big enough and vary the descriptions to contain different keywords and hash tags.
-Remember that it’s only bloggers who ” know” that a pin must be 600 x 900 ( or 800 x 1200 ).
+Remember that it’s only bloggers who ” know” that a pin must officially be 600 x 900 ( or 800 x 1200 ).
 Your average Pinterest user will just pin stuff they see and like.

 The Better Way to Pin Your Stuff

 Tall and skinny looks best on Pinterest.
 Tall and skinny gets repins because it stands out in the Pinterest format.
 If you want people to click through to your post, not just repin it, you need to tell them that this is what they need.
 You can either put text on your pin or leave it as a plain stunning image, both can work.
 I’ve A/B tested the same pin, one with text, one without, the one with the text was pinned more times.
+Other times a stunning image will go crazy.
+Sometimes a gross image goes crazy, I have one of cooked bats that people love.

 Pinterest has said publically that it now prefers pins that are 600 x 900 pixels and that overly-long pins can be truncated or penalised.
 But keep up to date on this because Pinterest is notorious for moving goal posts.
+My extra long pins are still performing well.

-If you put words all over your pin “Click here for the most amazing post on the subject you’re most interested in!” or ” You need to read this post to change your life!” would work well, but could be disastrous for your bounce rate.
+Clickbaity words all over your pin “Click here for the most amazing post on the subject you’re most interested in!” or ” You need to read this post to change your life!” would work well, but could be disastrous for your bounce rate.
 So stay honest.
 Put big, clear words on the picture to describe the post, but make it as exciting as possible and an honest reflection of the post and its SEO.

 File names, alt tags and keywords in meta descriptions all play a role in putting your pin at the top of the listings.
 Try to make sure every image on your site has every field completed optimally.

 Your images should ideally have your watermark or blog name on them.
 Consistent branding is always a good idea, even for Pinterest.
 Something I’m guilty of not doing.
+People will still steal your pins though.
+Stolen pins are a problem, if you find one, report it and Pinterest will delete it.

 The Text Bit